|874 Ratings | 705 Reviews

 Tourist Places To Visit In Kerala

 Kerala is the land of tranquil mesh of backwaters and lakes, lighthouses and beaches, boats and palm trees.
 Here you will feel time shift gears and lull down its pace, sway with the coconut trees and lounge lazily on sands.
+There are just so many amazing tourist places to visit here in Kerala that one trip will fall short of covering them all.
 This southern state of India is a year-round tourist destination and why not?
 Kerala has the most ideal weather, some of the best tourist places to visit and a culture that just lets you melt in.
 Make your trip a memorable one in Kerala by making sure-shot visits to cities like Kochi, Munnar, Alleppey, Wayanad, Kumarakom and some more that are described below.

 Alleppey is one of the most popular tourist places in Kerala, known for its gorgeous backwater tours, snake-boat races, (usually held in August every year), pristine beaches, and marine and coir products industries.
 Alleppey beach is a popular picnic spot for locals as well as tourists.
 We highly recommend a houseboat ride through the backwaters at sunset.
 We dare say it could be one of the most magical and cinematic experiences of your life.
 An interesting experience here is sampling the local alcohol - coconut toddy, which is usually served in a coconut shell itself.
 Hope you have the head to handle it!